jing-xiang/tp/docs/UserGuide.md

 Format: `add group [GROUP_NAME]`

 * The Application will automatically prompt you to create a new group if this is your first time using LongAh!.
-* The entered group name should not be a duplicate of an existing group.
 * The Application will not automatically switch to the new group after adding.
 You can switch to the new group using the `group` command.
+* The entered group name should not be a duplicate of an existing group.
+* The entered group name should only contain alphanumeric characters, no spaces are allowed.

 Example of usage: `add group Tiktok SWEs`